<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <title>Comments on: Live Painting &#8211; Shackleton</title>

-<atom:link href="http://blog.antivj.com/2009/live-painting-shackleton/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://blog.antivj.com/2009/live-painting-shackleton/feed/" rel="self" type="application/rss+xml" />

 <sy:updatePeriod>hourly</sy:updatePeriod>